jamestharpe/jamestharpe.com/content/3d-printing.md

 title: "3D printing"
 ---

-# Notes on 3D Printing
+# 3D Printing

+**3D printing** is the process of creating 3-dimensional objects using an additive, such as a plastic (as opposed to a subtractive, such as a CNC machine).

 ## Process to 3D Print a Design